Romulo-Peres/Real-snake/README.md

 </ul>

 ## Register size
-Differently of assembly code running on user land, registers on real mode are only 16 bits wide, so the smart use of data structures and binary representations are vital to the successful implementation of this game.
+Differently of assembly code running on userland, registers on real mode are only 16 bits wide, so the smart use of data structures and binary representations are vital to the successful implementation of this game.

 # Game image structure on pendrive
 <img width="100%" src="./assets/image-structure.png"/>